NLnetLabs/routinator/source/manual-page.rst

 .. option:: -c path, --config=path

       Provides the path to a file containing basic configuration.
 If this option is not given, Routinator will try to use :file:`$HOME/.routinator.conf` if that exists.
 If that doesn't exist, either, default values for the options as described here are used.

-    See `Configuration File`_ below for more information on the format and contents of the configuration file.
+      See `CONFIGURATION FILE`_ below for more information on the format and contents of the configuration file.

 .. option:: -b dir, --base-dir=dir

       Specifies the base directory to keep status information in.
-Unless overwritten by the :option:`-r` or :option:`-t` options, the local repository will be kept in the sub-directory repository and the TALs will be kept in the sub-directory :file:`tals`.
+Unless overwritten by the :option:`-r` or :option:`-t` options, the local repository will be kept in the sub-directory :file:`repository` and the TALs will be kept in the sub-directory :file:`tals`.

       If omitted, the base directory defaults to :file:`$HOME/.rpki-cache`.

 .. option:: -r dir, --repository-dir=dir

       Specifies the directory to keep the local repository in.
 This is the place where Routinator stores the RPKI data it has collected and thus is a copy of all the data referenced via the trust anchors.

 .. option:: -t dir, --tal-dir=dir

       Specifies the directory containing the trust anchor locators (TALs) to use.
 Trust anchor locators are the starting points for collecting and validating RPKI data.
-See `Trust Anchor Locators`_ for more information on what should be present in this directory.
+See `TRUST ANCHOR LOCATORS`_ for more information on what should be present in this directory.

 .. option:: -x file, --exceptions=file